 The ethical standards and competency requirements for licensing protect the public.
 State licensing boards enforce them through disciplinary action–anything from imposing fines to revoking the license.
 If you’re buying engineering services, you can visit the licensing board’s website to check the status of anyone’s license in that state.

 Because of our involvement with public works, civil engineers may seem to have the closest connection to public welfare.
 After all, civil engineers often work directly for government agencies such as highway departments and airport authorities.
 And private civil engineering consultants like us frequently serve government clients.
-Projects such as roads, bridges, sewer systems, green stormwater infrastructure, dry docks, and canals almost never have private owners.
+Infrastructure projects such as roads, bridges, sewer systems, green stormwater infrastructure, dry docks, and canals almost never have private owners.
 And even privately owned buildings may be open to the public.

 The ABET criteria require civil engineering students–but not mechanical or electrical engineering students–to understand the importance of professional licensure.
 But shouldn’t all engineers consider licensure?